codebuddyinterview/node/readme.md

 > **_Please carefully read the instructions mentioned below._**

 # Note
-1. **DON'T CLONE THIS REPO and DON"T MAKE PULL REQUESTS TO THIS REPO.** FORK this repo to your own GitHub account then clone it.
+1. **DON'T CLONE THIS REPO and DON'T MAKE PULL REQUESTS TO THIS REPO.** FORK this repo to your own GitHub account then clone it.
 Fork button is the top right corner of the page.
 The forked URL should look something like this: https://github.com/${YOUR_GITHUB_USERNAME}/node
 # ![How to Fork](src/assets/images/fork.png)
 2. Run `npm run test` to run the test cases. **All test cases should pass in your final submit otherwise the task is considered as incomplete.**
 3. Run `npm install` to install the project dependencies.